OclMX/Tidy_Data_Wk4/CodeBook.md

 5) Finally the tidy data set is produced with the average of each variable for each activity and each subject.
    The dplyr package was leveraged here to simplify the melting process.
-    a) This last data frame is then written to disk with the filename tidyData.txt
+    a) This last data frame is then written to disk with the file name tidyData.txt

-## Inputs
+## Inputs From the Author's ReadMe File
-For each record it is provided:
+### For each record it is provided:
 ======================================

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.